 About FMW Fasteners

 At FMW Fasteners, we serve both professionals and do-it-yourself enthusiasts who need high-quality materials to create outstanding results with their projects.
-You’ll find a huge selection of both fully and partially threaded bolts as well as all of the other fasteners you might need for the job at hand.
+You’ll find a vast selection of both fully and partially threaded bolts, as well as all the other fasteners you might need for the job at hand.
 You can order in the exact amount you need rather than settling for a random bulk quantity.

-You enjoy everyday low pricing at FMW Fasteners as well as fast and affordable shipping.
-We even offer free shipping on orders of $25 or more.
-You can also send back what you don’t want or need at any time, with no expiration.
+Enjoy everyday low pricing at FMW Fasteners, as well as free shipping on qualified orders.
+You can also send back what you don’t want or need at any time.

 Have questions about full thread vs. partial head screws?
 We're always here to help.
-Not only will you find the best selection of materials at FMW Fasteners, but you'll also find a customer service team that's fully focused on helping you find just what you need.
-Everything we do, from our selection to our ordering process to our customer service, is designed to meet the needs of professionals and do-it-yourself enthusiasts who want the best materials so they can deliver the best results.
+Not only will you find the best selection of materials at FMW Fasteners, but you'll also find a customer service team that's focused on helping you find what you need.
+Everything we do — from our selection and ordering process to our customer service — exceeds the needs of professionals and DIY enthusiasts who want the best materials to deliver exceptional results.